example42/puppet-splunk/README.markdown

           install => "server",
         }

-To install Universal Forwarder vi yum/apt:
+To install Universal Forwarder via yum/apt:

         class { "splunk":
           install        => "forwarder", # This is the default, can be omitted